 Nextflow: Pipeline Lift

-This is an unofficial developer tool to help develop Nextflow pipelines that will run successfully on ICA.
+This is an to help develop Nextflow pipelines that will run successfully on ICA.
 There are some syntax bugs that may get introduced in your Nextflow code.
 One suggestion is to run the steps as described below and then open these files in VisualStudio Code with the Nextflow plugin installed.
 You may also need to run smoke tests on your code to identify syntax errors you might not catch upon first glance.

 This is not an official Illumina product, but is intended to make your Nextflow experience in ICA more fruitful.